Theranos founder Elizabeth Holmes found guilty in landmark Silicon Valley fraud case

 Holmes founded Theranos in 2003 as a student at Stanford, growing it afterward to a massive company with hundreds of employees.

-The startup raised roughly $900 million from a star-studded list of investors including Oracle co-founder Larry Ellison, media moguls Rupert Murdoch and the Cox family and the family of former education secretary Betsy DeVos.
-Holmes even attracted big name statesmen like Henry Kissinger and Jim Mattis to her board of directors.
+The start-up raised roughly $900 million from a star-studded list of investors including Oracle co-founder Larry Ellison, media moguls Rupert Murdoch and the Cox family, and the family of former education secretary Betsy DeVos.
+Holmes even attracted big-name statesmen such as Henry Kissinger and Jim Mattis to her board of directors.

-The Journal investigation that same year cited former employees who revealed that Theranos was using its own technology on only a small piece of its total number of tests, instead relying on outside traditional lab machines to test patient’s blood.
+The Journal investigation in 2015 cited former employees who revealed that Theranos was using its own technology on only a small piece of its total number of tests, instead relying on outside traditional lab machines to test patients’ blood.

 A federal regulator of laboratories found deficiencies at the company’s lab that “pose immediate jeopardy to patient health and safety.”
 Theranos’s license to operate a lab in California was revoked.
-Shortly after, she was barred from owning or operating a medical lab for at least two years.
+Shortly after, Holmes was barred from owning or operating a medical lab for at least two years.
 And in 2018, she was charged with massive fraud by the Securities and Exchange Commission, which she paid a hefty fine to settle.

 She left the company in 2018, and Theranos shuttered soon after.